mattzcarey/code-review-gpt/README.md

 - `--debug` - Runs the application in debug mode.
 This will enable debug logging.

 - `--org` - The organization id to be used for OpenAI.
+This should only be used if you are member of multiple organisations and want to use your non default org.

 ## Getting Started 💫